Problems with SZZ and Features: An empirical study of the state of practice of defect prediction data collection: Empirical Study

 \subsection{Assignment to Releases}

 The literature suggests either to assign all bugs that are fixed within six months after a release to the release (6M) or to use the affected versions field (AV).
 In this article, we propose to use the inducing changes instead (IND).
 We evaluate the release assignment from two perspectives: the assigned issues and the files that are labeled as defective, due to the assigned issues.
 Same as for the inducing changes, we do not have ground truth.
 Regardless, the results from Section~\ref{sec:groundtruth-inducing} indicate that the assignment based on IND is the most reliable strategy, even though likely not flawless.
 Therefore, we evaluate the deviations of 6M and AV from IND.
-We use the 6M strategy with the bug fixing commits determined by SZZ (6M-SZZ), JL+R\footnote{Technically, we only applied JL+R for inducing changes.
-By considering which bug fixes identified by JL have an inducing change identified by JL+R, we applied the "+R" improvements to the bug fixing commits for the release assignment.} (6M-JL+R), as well as those determined by JLMIV (6M-JLMIV).
+We use the 6M strategy with the bug fixing commits determined by SZZ (6M-SZZ), SZZ-RA\footnote{Technically, we only applied SZZ-RA for inducing changes.
+By considering which bug fixes identified by JL have an inducing change identified by SZZ-RA, we applied the improvements of SZZ-RA over SZZ to the bug fixing commits for the release assignment.} (6M-SZZ-RA), as well as those determined by JLMIV (6M-JLMIV).
 For the affected versions, we also use the bug fixing commits determined by JLMIV (AV-JLMIV).
 For the the assignment based on incuding changes, we use JLMIV+R (IND-JLMIV+R).

 Figure~\ref{fig:releasedata} summarizes the results for the release assignments.
 Overall, a median of 14 (MAD=14.8\%) bugs affect a median of 13.0\% (MAD=14.8\%) files of a release.
 For 36 releases, we did not find any bug fixes.
 We marked these releases in italic in Table~\ref{tbl:projects}.
 21 of these release are the first releases for the projects, ten releases are the last in our data.
 The other five releases are for stable versions of Apache Commons projects.
 Without these 36 releases, the median of bugs that affect a release is 16 (MAD=13.3\%) and 15.5\% (MAD=14.1\%) files are defective.
-We report the results of 6M-SZZ, 6M-JL+R, 6M-JLMIV and AV-JLMIV without the 36 releases that do not have any bug fix as they may skew the results.
+We report the results of 6M-SZZ, 6M-SZZ-RA, 6M-JLMIV and AV-JLMIV without the 36 releases that do not have any bug fix as they may skew the results.